The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Introduction

-\textbf{Sample complexity in RL.} \quad An important line of work in the theory of RL focuses on the sample complexity and other learnability measures for specific classes of models such as tabular~\gls{rl}~\citep{azar2017minimax, zhang2020almost}, state aggregation~\citep{dong2019provably}, various forms of MDPs~\citep{jin2020provably, yang2019sample, modi2020sample, ayoub2020model, du2019provably, zhang2022efficient}, reactive POMDPs~\citep{krishnamurthy2016pac}, and FLAMBE~\citep{agarwal2020flambe}.
+\textbf{Sample complexity in RL.} \quad An important line of work in the theory of RL focuses on the sample complexity and other learnability measures for specific classes of models such as tabular~\gls{rl}~\citep{azar2017minimax, zhang2020almost}, state aggregation~\citep{dong2019provably}, various forms of Markov Decision Processes (MDPs)~\citep{jin2020provably, yang2019sample, modi2020sample, ayoub2020model, du2019provably, zhang2022efficient}, reactive Partially-Observable Markov Decision Processes (POMDPs)~\citep{krishnamurthy2016pac}, and FLAMBE~\citep{agarwal2020flambe}.
 Here, we are instead concerned with the learning dynamics: how do reward rates, episode length, etc.\ influence the speed of learning and the final performance of the model.

 \textbf{Statistical learning theory for RL} aims at finding complexity measures analogous to the Rademacher complexity or VC dimension from statistical learning theory for supervised learning~\cite{bartlett2002rademacher, vapnik2015uniform}.
 Proposals include the Bellman Rank~\cite{jiang2017contextual}, or the Eluder dimension~\citep{russo2013eluder} and its generalisations~\citep{jin2021bellman}.
 This approach focuses on worst-case analysis, which typically differs significantly from practice (at least in supervised learning~\citep{zhang2021understanding}).
 Furthermore, complexity measures for~\gls{rl}~are generally more suitable for value-based methods; policy gradient methods have received less attention despite their prevalence in practice~\cite{bhandari2019global, agarwal2021theory}.
 We focus instead on average-case dynamics of policy-gradient methods.